jaredLunde/render-props/packages/click/README.md

 # Click
-A state container which provides a simple interface for targeting specific types of click events (e.g. double-click) and extracting rich stats about click position within the client, window, etc. making it perfect for UX analytics work.
+A state container which provides an interface for targeting specific types of click events (e.g. double-click) and extracting rich stats about click position within the client, window, etc. making it perfect for UX analytics work.